 So, your pipes are clogged.
 No big deal; it happens all the time, and it doesn’t mean you did anything wrong.
 Particles of grease, hair, oils, soaps, detergents, dead skin, and all sorts of other stuff flow down your showers, sinks, toilets, bathtubs, and every other drain pretty much every day.
 Over time, all this assorted sludge and grime will build up along the inner walls of your pipes and can eventually create a clog.

 We can answer most of these questions and help you figure out the right course of action for any clog you might encounter.
 We can also teach you a thing or two about the best ways to unclog a pipe.
 It’s what we do, after all.

 We know we don’t have to say this, but DO NOT drink chemical drain cleaning solutions.
 Your plumbing isn’t quite as resilient as your home’s.
 Chemical cleaners use acid, bleach, lye, or other caustic materials to generate heat and break away the buildup that causes clogs.
 That heat can also eat away at the pipes themselves.
-You don’t want to try to fix a clog and end up with a leak!
+You don’t want to try to fix a clog and end up with a leaky pipe!

-In that case, you’ll have to try to catch it in the auger and pull it out along with the snake.
+Keep uncoiling the snake further down the pipe until you think you’ve found the clog.
+Keep rotating, but yank up on the snake every now and then to see if you can “catch” the clog in the auger and remove it.
+Keep working the clog this way until you feel it breaking up.
 When you remove the snake from the drain, do so slowly so you don’t lose the crud you’re pulling out.
 If that happens, you’ll be back at square one!
 After the snake is out, pour some water down the drain to check on whether or not it’s still clogged.

 The other main disadvantage of a plumber’s snake is it doesn’t always fully break up or remove the clog.
 Sometimes, the best the auger at the end of the snake can do is push a hole through the clog.
 That leaves behind part of the clog, which means it’s free to build up and clog again.
 Using a snake is also more invasive and time-consuming than using a chemical cleaner is, and can often become a dirty job.
-When it comes to getting at and removing major clogs or clogs that are deep down in your pipes, however, a plumber’s snake can be your best friend.
+When it comes to getting at and removing major clogs or clogs that are deep down in your pipes, however, a plumber’s snake is your best bet.